rudrodip/DOMinoz/README.md

 ## Differences from React

-DOMino differs from React in several key ways:
+DOMinoz differs from React in several key ways:

 1. **Synchronous Updates**: No batching or scheduling - updates cascade immediately
 2. **No Fiber Architecture**: No work prioritization or concurrent mode